compayer/compayer-lib-php/README.md

 |**Storing user accounts**|[Compayer Accounts](https://github.com/compayer/compayer-accounts) is a microservice that stores the Compayer user accounts and performs a user registration and authentication.|

 ## Features
-- Creates and send the Event of start, success, fail or refund to the Compare analytics.
+- Creates and sends events of start, successful, failure or refund payments to the Compare analytics.
-- Help to convert response message from Yandex.Money, Xsolla and Paysuper to the Event message.
+- Helps to convert a response message from payments systems Yandex.Money, Xsolla and PaySuper to the Event message.

 ---